- 1 Launch And Pray “Optimization.”

 You must understand that like everything else bid adjustments must be split tested, if possible.

-A lower bid may decrease your cost, but your ad may be showing on impression number five rather than one.
+A lower bid may decrease your cost, but your ad may be showing an impression number five rather than one.

-Or even worse you may just only be showing up on lower quality placements.
+Or even worse, you may only be showing up on lower quality placements.